QuentinRa/blog.quentinra.dev/info/java/advanced/enumerations.md

-You can write ``RpgClasses.SORCERER`` to use an object of the class ``RpgClasses``. `enum` can't extends another class, since it's already extending ``java.lang.Enum`` (implicitly).
-You can implements interfaces trough.
+You can write ``RpgClasses.SORCERER`` to use an object of the class ``RpgClasses``. `enum` can't extend another class, since it's already extending ``java.lang.Enum`` (implicitly).
+You can implements interfaces through.

 > You should use Enumerations when you have a finite
 > number of values.
 It's not a good thing to use it
 > for something where you may add values (like
-> here with RpgClasses) since you might break others code.
+> here with RpgClasses) since you might break others' code.
 > (switch won't work anymore, foreach might do something
 > unexpected...)